eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 ---

-Recently I've started using [PyMC3](https://github.com/pymc-devs/pymc3) for Bayesian modeling, and it's an amazing piece of software!
+Recently I've started using [PyMC3](https://github.com/pymc-devs/pymc3) for Bayesian modelling, and it's an amazing piece of software!
 The API only exposes as much of heavy machinery of MCMC as you need - by which I mean, just the `pm.sample()` method (a.k.a., as [Thomas Wiecki](http://twiecki.github.io/blog/2013/08/12/bayesian-glms-1/) puts it, the